QingyangKong/knowledge-dump/Specifications/Javascript/node js/Context.md

 ## Global context in browser and Node.js

-### In Chrome or other browser:
+### host object:
-Variables and functions that declared will be added into glabal object `window`.
+Since browser execute script in global context by default and usually needs to interact with front-end, host objects are provided.
+In addtion, variables and functions that declared will be by default added into glabal object `window`.
+In nodejs, scrpits are executed in every modules, the mechanism to define global variables and no host object provided.
+#### global variables in broswer and node js:
 ```
 var name = 'frank';
 console.log(window.name);